impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

-I’m not yet familiar with the `rbenv-prefix` command, so I sneak a peak at the “Usage” and “Summary” comments in the file itself, before switching to the test file:
+I'm not yet familiar with the `rbenv-prefix` command, so I sneak a peak at the “Usage” and “Summary” comments in the file itself, before switching to the test file:

 ```
 # Displays the directory where a Ruby version is installed.
 If no
 # version is given, `rbenv prefix' displays the location of the
 # currently selected version.
 ```
 In the happy-path, this command prints out the RBENV directory where a given Ruby version is installed.
 Simple enough.
-Let’s look at the specs now.
+Let's look at the specs now.

 ## [Tests](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/prefix.bats)